 The school has an active and vibrant Sixth Form offering a wide range of courses to students between the ages of 16 and 19.

 The majority of students work towards level 3 (Advanced level) qualifications which will allow them to progress to university.
 These are A level, CTEC or BTEC certificates and diplomas.
 In addition, level 3 students study citizenship, PSHE and PE as part of their enrichment curriculum and study for the extended project qualification (EPQ) as an additional AS qualification.

-Students who need further time to progress to level 3 study can follow level 2 BTECs (equivalent to GCSE A*-C grades).
-These courses are of one year duration.
-These students are also able to retake GCSEs in English and mathematics as well as studying a core enrichment programme of citizenship, PSHE and PE.
+Students who need further time to progress to level 3 study can follow level 2 BTECs (equivalent to GCSE 9-4 grades).
+These courses are of one-year duration and subjects offered may vary annually.
+Students on a level 2 course are also able to retake GCSEs in English and mathematics as well as studying a core enrichment programme of citizenship, PSHE and PE.

-In the Sixth Form, the careers programme includes units on applying to university and college.
-The citizenship and PSHE programme focuses upon issues such as political systems and media influence.
+In the Sixth Form, the careers programme includes units on applying to university, apprenticeships and college.
+The citizenship and PSHE programmes focus upon issues such as political systems and media influence.
 Students attend regular review and target setting meetings with their tutors to enable them to achieve their best possible outcomes.
 Students volunteer to take positions of responsibility, for example, as house leaders or members of the school council.

-We also have an extensive Work Related Learning programme which supports and guides students in preparation for the world of work.
+We also have an extensive Work-Related Learning programme which supports and guides students in preparation for the world of work.
 All level 3 students have the opportunity to undertake work experience at the end of Year 12.
-Level 2 students in Health and Social Care have work experience built into their course.

 Our community service programme offers students the opportunity to assist in lessons, supporting other students in Years 7 to 11, as well as taking other charity or community leadership opportunities.